 - After a few minutes have passed, remove the mixture from the freezer and use a spatula to wipe the solidified butters off the sides of the pan.
 Beat everything together.

-- If the mixture is relatively cool, you can now add your heat sensitive ingredients: the vitamin E and the essential oils.
+- If the mixture is relatively cool, add in heat-sensitive ingredients like vitamin E and essential oils.
 Whip them together with the rest of the ingredients, and place the mixture back in the freezer again for a few more minutes.

 - Remove the mixture from the freezer again and, once again, use a spatula to remove the solidified butter from the sides of the bowl.
 Use the beater to whip everything together.